What to Expect

 The experience is rarely the same for all.
 It is a unique partnering between yourself and the tank.
 Come in with an open mind and no fixed expectations.

-You can eat; although If you eat a heavy meal you may spend a lot of time listening to your digestive juices.
-On the other hand, if you enter your session hungry you may spend a lot of time listening to that "tiger" growling for food as well...
+You can eat; although If you eat a heavy meal you may spend a lot of time listening to your digestive juices working harder than a woodpecker on a steel pole.
+On the other hand, if you enter your session hungry you may spend a lot of time listening to that "tiger" in your tummy growling for food as well...
 Moderation works best.